CRMullis/test2/README.md

 Every program that is in this Repo will be run using the "node" command.

 scope.js - Showing the difference between global and local scope.

+showRegex.js - Showing the two different ways of declaring a simple regular expression and demonstrating the use of each.